azat-co/practicalnode/chapter6/chapter6.md

   .consumerSecret(TWITTER_CONSUMER_SECRET)
 ```

-Then, to tell the module what to do when Twitter sends back the authorized user object `twitterUserMetadata`, type
+Then, to tell the module what to do when Twitter sends back the authorized user object `twitterUserMetadata`, type this chained method with four arguments:

 ```js
   .findOrCreateUser((session,